akveo/nebular/docs/articles/introduction.md

 In this tutorial you will build an app that could manage your smart house.
 In the process of creating you will learn many useful things to make app efficient and beautiful.

-This basic app will show you many ways to use already implemented components you'd use in the data-driven application to do application efficient and save your time.
+This basic app will show you use many ways to apply ready-to-use components, which could be added to the data-driven application to make an app efficient and readable.It would definitely save your time.

 By the end of the tutorial you will be able to do the following:
 * Use default styles provided for whole application (Nebular cosmic or default theme)